Feral Druid Compendium

 Convoke the Spirits:

-Incarnation: Avatar of Ashamane technically never surpasses
+Incarnation: Avatar of Ashamane begins surpassing

 Prowl.
 This generates an additional Ravage via Killing Strikes, netting a large amount of value with the tier set.
 Essentially, you can play

 Incarnation: Avatar of Ashamane in big AoE keys, particularly if your group is chain pulling and the single target loss is palatable.
-Main reason you'd consider doing so is to take advantage of the utility of
+I wouldn't consider it in lower keys where things die too fast.

 Bloodtalons vs